-Inputs shorter than 0.8 seconds will trigger the Warn Away response, while inputs longer than 0.8 seconds will trigger full alarm sequence and report Zone Two.
-If installing an optional DEI dual stage sensor, connect to the green wire as shown in the following.
-Following the wiring outlined in the diagram below eliminates the need for diodes to isolate the sensors.
+Inputs shorter than 0.8 seconds will trigger the Warn Away[®] response, while inputs longer than 0.8 seconds will trigger full alarm sequence and report Zone Two.
+If installing an optional DEI[®] dual stage sensor, connect to the green wire as shown below.
+The diagram below eliminates the need for diodes to isolate the sensors.

-Diagram for adding optional DEI dual stage sensor to green wire (Zone 2):
+Diagram for adding optional DEI® dual stage sensor to green wire (Zone 2):